On the Sensitivity of the Lasso to the Number of Predictor Variables: Introduction

 The remainder of this paper is organized as follows.
-Section~\ref{S:theory} presents some theoretical results on the behavior of the Lasso based on a data-dependent choice of $\lambda$ and proves that the best-case predictive performance can deteriorate as the number of predictor variables is increased.
-In particular, under the assumption of a sparse true model and orthonormal predictors, we prove that the probability of deterioration can be arbitrarily close to one for a sufficiently high signal to noise ratio and sufficiently large $p$, and that the expected amount of deterioration is infinite.
-Section~\ref{S:empirical} investigates the rate of deterioration empirically and shows that it can be much worse than one would expect based on the established loss bounds.
+Section~\ref{S:theory} presents some theoretical results on the behavior of the Lasso based on a data-dependent choice of $\lambda$ and proves that the best-case predictive performance can deteriorate as the number of predictor variables is increased, in the sense that best-case performance worsens as superfluous variables are added to the set of predictors.
+In particular, under the assumption of a sparse true model and orthonormal predictors, we prove that the probability of deterioration is non-zero.
+In the special case where there is only one true predictor, we further prove that the probability of deterioration can be arbitrarily close to one for a sufficiently high signal to noise ratio and sufficiently large $p$, and that the expected amount of deterioration is infinite.
+Section~\ref{S:empirical} investigates the amount of deterioration empirically and shows that it can be much worse than one might expect from looking at the loss bounds in the literature.
 Section~\ref{S:data} presents an analysis of HIV data using the Lasso and exemplifies the occurrence of deterioration in practice.
 Finally, Section~\ref{S:concl} presents some final remarks and areas for future research.
 The appendix includes some additional technical and simulation results.